NcobileLongwe/personal-identity-infographic/README.md

 This repository has my Personal Identity Infographic Assignment.

-##Contents of this repository
+## Contents of this repository
 My personal logomark
 Final infographic

 ## Design Approach
-My infographic explores who I am as a designer and how I visually represent myself through shape, colour and typography.
+My infographic explores who I am as a student and professional and how I visually represent myself through shape and colour.